aw4Motion/CANopen4Drives/README.md

 NMT and PDOs are configured on boot-up using the SDO service.
 PDO mappings and transmission types can and will be configured by this central device.

-On top of this CiA 301 stack a handler for a CiA 402 servo drive is implemented which uses the per node services to enable/diable the drive (behavior implemented) and move in the different OpModes.
+On top of this CiA 301 stack there is a handler for a CiA 402 servo drive is implemented which uses the per node services to enable/diable the drive (behavior implemented) and move in the different OpModes.
+So the drive behavior is actually covered.
+Add whatever OD entries in your local copy.

-No other device profiles have been provided so far but would be straight forward in case of a CiA 401 I/O node.
+Recently I added and testd the CiA 401 Node.
+Pretty straight forward.
+No real behavio yet.
+In future I might add methods to directly configure the optional behavior of the I/Os.

 A sample implementation consists of
 - a single instance of the COMsgHandler
 - if using the CO402Drive it's an instance of this class per remote drive
+- if using the CONode401 then an instance of this per remote node
 - a single instance of the COSyncHandler

+All of them being instanced in your code or class.
+See the examples provied on how to do that.

 ## Hardware